rogerbinns/apsw/doc/tips.rst

 APSW wraps the `SQLite C API
 <https://www.sqlite.org/c3ref/intro.html>`__.
 That means when SQLite
 adds new constant or API, then so does APSW.
 You can think of APSW as the Python expression of SQLite's C API.
+You can `lookup
+<genindex.html#S>`__ SQLite APIs to find which APSW functions and
+attributes call them.

 Consequently the APSW version mirrors the SQLite version.
 You can use APSW with the corresponding version of SQLite, or any newer version of